What is the Math Placement Test?

 Structure of the Test

 Once you have created an account, you will then be able to take the self-assessment test, which familiarizes you with the system and gives you feedback on which sections you should study to perform optimally in your proctored Math Placement test.
-Once you’ve done this initial assessment, you can take the proctored Math Placement test up to four times.
+Once you’ve done this initial assessment, you can take the proctored Math Placement test as many times as you need.

 What score do I need to get?